syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

 ### Setting up JupyterHub

-We will be setting up JupyterHub using docker-compose in the dedicated instance for JupyterHub.
+We will be setting up JupyterHub using docker compose in the dedicated instance for JupyterHub.
 The creation of the Ray cluster will have setup a virtual network that the Ray cluster nodes will use.
 It is important that the instance running JupyterHub is either added to or created in that network.

-We will then configure the environment variables and the JupyterHub configuration file in the next steps for the folder containing the docker-compose file for JupyterHub.
+We will then configure the environment variables and the JupyterHub configuration file in the next steps for the folder containing the docker compose file for JupyterHub.

 #### Docker image